-Minn.
-R. ch.
-7105 requires that anyone installing, repairing, or removing regulated underground storage tanks must be certified by the MPCA.
+Minnesota rules require that anyone installing, repairing, or removing regulated underground storage tanks be certified by the MPCA.
 It is unlawful for an owner or operator to hire a contractor not certified by the MPCA.

-An MPCA-certified supervisor provides on-site supervision and direction to workers engaged in a storage tank project.
-Supervisor certification is effective for four years and must attend renewal training every four years.
+An MPCA-certified supervisor provides on-site supervision and direction for a storage tank project.
+Supervisor certification is effective for four years after which the individual must attend renewal training every four years.
 To be certified, supervisors must provide:

-- Copy of the diploma from Riverland Community College
+- Copy of diploma from Riverland Community College

-- List five projects (four project minimum per discipline) with an MPCA-certified supervisor
+- List of five projects (four project minimum per discipline) within the past four years with an MPCA-certified supervisor

 - Proof of liability insurance coverage, bonding, or liquid company assets

 - Project history for three most recent UST jobs

 - List of employees that are MPCA-certified to perform/supervise UST projects